Harfleur: In literature

 The siege and conquest of Harfleur is described in Act III, Scenes I though III of Shakespeare's Henry V.

 The 2009 novel Azincourt (U.S. title Agincourt) by Bernard Cornwell describes the siege and the conquest of Harfleur by the army of Henry V of England in 1415.

 The 2003 novel A Hail of Arrows by Michael Cox describes the siege and conquest of Harfleur by the army of Henry V of England in 1415 as witnessed by a 14-year-old boy-archer.
 Its describes illness and food shortage inflicted by the English army.
 It goes on to describe the battle of Agincourt.

-The poem Demain, dès l'aube, by Victor Hugo, alludes to the "sails descending towards Harfleur" ("les voiles au loin descendant vers Harfleur").
+The poem "Demain, dès l'aube", by Victor Hugo, alludes to "the distant sails descending towards Harfleur" ("les voiles au loin descendant vers Harfleur").